operator-framework/catalogd/docs/fetching-catalog-contents.md

 - Assuming `kind` is installed, create a `kind` cluster with `extraPortMappings` and `node-labels` as shown in the [kind documentation](https://kind.sigs.k8s.io/docs/user/ingress/)
 - Install latest version of `Catalogd` by navigating to the [releases page](https://github.com/operator-framework/catalogd/releases) and following the install instructions included in the release you want to install.
 - Install the `Ingress NGINX` Controller by running the below command:

   ```sh
     $ kubectl apply -k  https://github.com/operator-framework/catalogd/tree/main/config/nginx-ingress
   ```
+  By running tha above command, the `Ingress` Controller is installed.
+Along with it, the `Ingress` Resource will be applied automatically as well, thereby creating an `Ingress` Object on the cluster.

 1. Once the prerequisites are satisfied, create a `Catalog` object that points to the OperatorHub Community catalog by running the following command: